Kristina01111000/Drws_site/README.md

 Manager of youtube now also -> can change/add etc videos and everything

 - opened ticket with peepso to see about hiding member on members page
-	- it worked the whole time, administrators see everything.
-Non administrators don't see it if hidded
+	- it worked the whole time, administrators just see everything.
+Non administrators don't see it if hidden

-- send invoice tomorrow after meeting
+- send invoice tomorrow